Albania Travel and Tourism Guide

 Albania Background

-Albania has a population of approximately 2.9 million people and is known for its stunning natural beauty, including its rugged mountains, crystal-clear lakes, and pristine beaches.
+Albania has a population of approximately 2.9 million people and is known for its stunning natural beauty, including rugged mountains, crystal-clear lakes, and pristine beaches.

 Albanian History